odoh-tc/AirBnB_clone/README.md

 The console will perform the following tasks:

-create a new object
+create a new object,
-retrive an object from a file
-do operations on objects
+retrive an object from a file, do operations on objects, destroy an object.
-destroy an object